Transition to College Life

 Some first-year courses are tough — get to the Student Academic Success Center (SASC) to make a strong start.
 Find tutoring support for general chemistry, biology, statistics, pre-calculus, and more.
 Meet with a learning specialist to create a custom approach to your studies and see a writing consultant to develop your writing.
 You will find it all at une.tutortrac.com.

-Career Services serves students and alumni from the College of Arts and Sciences and the College of Osteopathic Medicine, as well as undergraduates from the Westbrook College of Health Professions on the Biddeford Campus.
+Career Advising serves students and alumni from the College of Arts and Sciences and the College of Osteopathic Medicine, as well as undergraduates from the Westbrook College of Health Professions on the Biddeford Campus.
 Make plans to visit us for all of your resume, cover letter, career planning, graduate school application, and job search needs.

 The SASC sponsors peer academic coaches (PAC) in every first-year residence area and for first-year commuters.
 PACs are patient listeners who can empathize with you and guide you through many of the challenges that come with the transition to college academics.
 You can meet with the PAC for your area during weekly office hours or by appointment.
 Visit une.tutortrac.com and search for Peer Academic Coaching.